 There are several types and understanding the key differences will make it easier for you and the person diagnosed to cope with and manage the ups and downs that typically come with “being bipolar”

 - bipolar II disorder: occasionally referred to as “soft bipolar” due to the absence of mania.
-However, the depression can be more severe
+However, the depression can be more severe and hypomanic symptoms will be present.

 See here for more information on the types of bipolar disorder.